teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 Joining additional tables to views
 ^^^^^^^^^^^^^

-There are three types of views with which one can interact using the extension framework
+There are three types of views with which one can interact using the extension framework:

+* pirogue MultipleInheritance views
+* pirogue SimpleJoins
+* TEKSI main views

 Overriding yaml view definitions
 """"""""""""""""""""""""""""""""